OfficeDev/office-js-docs-pr/docs/includes/file-get-started-excel-react.md

     ![Excel Add-in button](../images/excel-quickstart-addin-2a.png)

-3. In the task pane, choose the **Set color** button pane to set the color of the selected range to green.
+3. In the task pane, choose the **Set color** button to set the color of the selected range to green.

     ![Excel Add-in](../images/excel-quickstart-addin-2c.png)